 Notes:

-The SSWG Cases that are Security Constrained Economically Dispatched (SCED) using NERC and ERCOT contingencies for which non-consequential load loss is generally not allowed while monitoring Rate 1 (pre-contingency) and Rate 2 (post-contingency) for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.
+Security Constrained Economically Dispatched (SCED) using NERC and ERCOT contingencies for which non-consequential load loss is generally not allowed while monitoring Rate 1 (pre-contingency) and Rate 2 (post-contingency) for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.

-The SSWG Cases that are economically dispatched with an attempt to prevent Rate 1 overloads for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.
+Economically dispatched with an attempt to prevent Rate 1 overloads for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.

 Not Economically Dispatched

+Generation resources shall be dispatched using the “Expected Resource Capacity Available by Period,” for the given year for the “Peak Net Load Hour” time period, as published in the “Seasonal Summary” tab in the most recent CDR Report.
+Solar generation resources shall be assumed to be offline.

 The HRML case build process is as follows:

 Topology